 The project's mission was to allow curious tourists from all over the world to be exposed to different places around the world, in just one place.

-The children built a simulation room which enables a peek to how the place will look and what activities it will contain.
+The children built a simulation room that enables a peek into how the area will look and what activities it will contain.

 Read about many more children's initiatives on the Kids Initiate page.